-Gum disease, which is also called periodontal disease (from peri “around” and odont “tooth”), is a continuous and progressive inflammation of the gums caused by bacterial infection in the gum and bone tissue surrounding your teeth.
+Periodontal disease (from peri “around” and odont “tooth”), which is also called gum disease, is a continuous and progressive inflammation of the gums caused by a bacterial infection in the gum and bone tissue surrounding your teeth.
 As the bacterial infection and inflammation increase, the gums detach from the teeth and the surrounding bone is eaten away.
 If the infection is allowed to progress for too long, your teeth become loose and can eventually be lost.

 When the gums and bone around your teeth are healthy, your teeth are stably in position and the gums are firmly attached around your teeth.
 They are pink in color, firm, and do not bleed easily.

 Bacteria accumulate on your teeth and below your gum line from food and other sources.
 If these bacteria are not adequately removed with brushing and flossing, they form a sticky biofilm on your teeth known as plaque.
 As the plaque builds up, large deposits start to harden into what is called calculus, or tartar.

 The bacteria in the plaque and tartar give off toxins that start inflammation that results in the detachment of the gums from the teeth.
 The surrounding bone starts to be eaten away as well.
 As the bacterial infection progresses in size and severity, the gum detachment and bone loss becomes more advanced and the teeth eventually become loose and can be lost.

 Stages of Periodontitis

 The first level of periodontal disease is known as gingivitis.
 Gingivitis is a bacterial infection of the gums only (not the bone) and is characterized by inflamed, swollen and red gums that may bleed when you brush or floss.
 The gums have not started to detach at this stage.
 This level of infection can usually be eliminated with a thorough professional cleaning and effective home oral care.